 Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process, and may affect marks.

-It is expected that students will complete all weekly assignments and online learning activities and thus the “best of” is simply to allow leeway in the event of technical failure or illness or compassionate issues.
+It is expected that students will complete all 11 assignments and 13 quizzes and thus the “best of” is to allow leeway in the event of technical failure or illness or compassionate issues.
 As such, there will not generally be any special consideration of these issues but please contact the Course Coordinator to discuss any concerns.